 The Nathan VaporAir is another vest that is made by a well-renowned manufacturer.
 It has great build quality and can be used for very long runs.
 Some customers have stated that they have used for 100-mile races and it has been perfect for the job.
 It also comes in Male and Female options.

-There is plenty of storage and the vest comes with a 2-liter bladder which is ample for those longer runs.
-It also boasts a further 5 liters of storage with plenty of pockets for nutrition items or the like, plus there are the pockets that can be used for additional water bottles.
-However, 2 liters in the bladder should be ample, especially during the long races where you can refill at the aid stations.
+There is plenty of storage and the vest comes with a 2-litre bladder which is ample for those longer runs.
+It also boasts a further 5 litres of storage with plenty of pockets for nutrition items or the like, plus there are the pockets that can be used for additional water bottles.
+However, 2 litres in the bladder should be ample, especially during the long races where you can refill at the aid stations.
 For items such as clothing, the best option is to secure with the bungee system that is used with the pack.